bartek-blog/bartek-blog.github.io/_posts/2019-02-16-How-to-choose-best-model.markdown

 * How to choose best models.
 * What __Multiple Linear Regression__ is.

-Here we will explain why spliting the dataset may not be enough and we introduce train-dev-test sliting.
+Here we will explain why splitting the dataset may not be enough and we introduce train-dev-test splitting.

 ## Diabetes dataset